 - Multiple medical co-morbidities

-For more information about our liver transplant selection and referral criteria, please call Tampa General Hospital’s Liver Transplant Program at 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator), or call the coordinator directly at (813) 844-8686.
+For more information about our liver transplant selection and referral criteria and qualifications, please call Tampa General Hospital’s Liver Transplant Program at 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator), or call the coordinator directly at (813) 844-8686.